Lexington Winter Invitational

 John Staunton Paradigm

-I debated for four years at the Bronx High School of Science.
+I debated competitively for four years at the Bronx High School of Science.
 I primarily debated on the national circuit and I got a bid in my senior year, while competing in many bid rounds during my sophomore, junior, and senior years.
-I didn't debate much in my senior year.
 Since then, I worked at NSD and VBI for 2 summers, coached multiple independent debaters and coached Bronx Science.
-So far, I have coached 7 bids and 3 kids to the TOC.
+I coached 3 kids to the TOC.

 Short Version: I ran almost all types of arguments throughout my career, so I'll be fine listening to anything.
 Make sure you weigh back to some sort of framework and compare your arguments.
 I take the route of least intervention.
 If you're running a confusing position, please explain it well.
 Spreading is cool and I will yell "clear."
 If you have any questions, my email is at the top.